eskevv/3d-opengl-testbed/README.md

 * Materials & Diffuse maps
 * Interfaces to test settings

-**Running:** Build from source and grab the dependencies or download the binary from Releases.
+**Running:** Build from source and grab the dependencies or download the binary from Releases (requires the res folder assets).

 ---